harbirb/ascii-cat/src/steps.md

   - white background in ffmpeg
 - ~~change to unicode font (evenly spaced text)~~
   - depends on user's terminal setting
-- Reduce flickering in terminal
+- ~~Reduce flickering in terminal~~
+  - added double buffering to make animation smoother
 - Using a different gui
+- add a slider to change the speed of spinning
 - package it as an executable